davidarchanjo/docker-typescript-sample-web-app/README.md

 </br></br>

 ## TESTING THE APPLICATION
-As mentioned earlier, to run our TypeScript application we will use [ts-node](https://www.npmjs.com/package/ts-node), which is a npm command line tool that allows us to run TypeScript files directly, without the need for precompilation, also known as transpilation.
+As mentioned earlier, to run our TypeScript application we will use [ts-node](https://www.npmjs.com/package/ts-node), which is a TypeScript execution engine that allows us to run TypeScript files directly, without the need for precompilation, also known as transpilation.
 ```shell
 $ npm run dev
 ```